 One of the main problems that people have when they get hair loss surgery is that their head itches as though it is one giant mosquito bite.
 The itching can be so bad that it can feel painful.
 But the worst part is that you cannot scratch it, no matter what you do, because the new hairs that were implanted are still weak and may be pulled out if you scratch too much.
 You are bound to scratch it a little bit, but even if you do not, because there are so many open wounds you also risk:

 Open cuts, scabs, etc., all can easily lead to infection.
 After surgery, most doctors (who of course are aware of the hair transplant risks) will give you some type of shampoo to help reduce the chances of infection, but it is still a strong possibility.

-As you can see, there are a number of different hair transplant risks that can occur in any kind of surgery that you may undertake.
+As you can see, there are a number of different risks when getting hair restoration that can occur in any kind of surgery that you may undertake.
 The best thing for you would be to avoid the surgery altogether, by treating your hair loss before it gets bad enough that surgery becomes necessary.

 Good news for those still in need for hair transplantation.
 FUE method is less-evasive, painless and scar-free procedure.
 It is affordable if done abroad – Budapest, Hungary is a good choice as it has some really good hair clinics.